-If you are well versed with PC hardware, you could tell on your first glance that Minecraft DOES NOT require a powerful GPU at all.
+If you are well versed with PC hardware, you can tell at first glance that Minecraft DOES NOT require a powerful GPU.

-Afterall, this game was released more than a decade ago and although there have been large updates, the game still remains very light and playable even on a potato PC.
+After all, this game was released more than a decade ago, and although there have been significant updates, the game remains exceptionally light and playable even on a potato PC.

 Minimum Requirements: Intel HD 4000 / AMD Radeon R5

-Intel HD 4000 is an iGPU which was released all the way back in 2012.
+Intel HD 4000 is an iGPU that was released back in 2012.
 It is more or less obsolete.

-AMD Radeon R5 is also a fairly old obsolete iGPU released way back in 2014.
+AMD Radeon R5 is also a relatively old obsolete iGPU released in 2014.

 As far as their G3D mark scores go, they are nowhere close to the performance that even the weakest iGPUs today can give: